nodeca/nodeca/docs/developer-setup/readme.md

 ## Read docs

-- Conding Style - `./coding-style.md`
+- Coding Style - `./coding-style.md`
 - `make` tasks - `./script-templates/Makefile`

 ## Continuous integration

+All code in main repos should be "working" - it MUST pass tests, it MUST pass lint.
+If you need experimeting - do it in your fork.
+Don't commit activated broken tests and not linted sources to master tree.
+Usually, most repos have pre-built scripts to make checks:

+- `make lint` - run lint on sources
+- `make test` - run lint and then run tests

 We use [Travis](http://http://travis-ci.org) to automatically run tests on all commits If you received message, that your commit caused problems - fix that IMMEDIATELY.

-Don't commit activated broken tests and not linted sources in master tree.
+Repo managers will be notified about all such fuckups and revert commit if not fixes soon.